 25. Can I get student loans for the PASS program?

 Yes, but only if you are eligible for federal student loans.
 You can as soon as you are accepted to the program.

 If you are accepted, you will pay a partial spring semester tuition down payment in advance to secure your seat.
-These may be done in three installment payments.
-Applicants accepted in the latter part of the process will have shorter time for these payments.
 It is important for you to know that the early downpayment can only be made with personal finances.
-Student/private loans CANNOT be used for these payments.
+Student/private loans CANNOT be used for this payment.
 Eligible students can apply for loans once they have been accepted to the program.
 Your downpayment is credited to your student account, with your loan payment.
-At that point, a refund will be issued to you.
 If you decide to accept another school's offer, the down payment will not be returned.

 We request a down payment to hold your seat.
 If a student drops out late in the process, we may not be able to replace that student.
 If we cannot replace someone who withdraws late in the process, we may face a financial deficit.
 That is why you have to submit parts of the first semesters cost before classes start.

 27. I was not invited for an interview.
 I think I deserved one.
 Please tell me the reasons why I was rejected to help me prepare for the future.